tanmay99i/Python/VIDEOendec/readme.txt

 now your video is encrypted successfully delete the original video and if you want to decrypt then you can also decrypt your video by typing the password

+note : large videos may take time there are two types of encryption options given in this

 credits @Tanmay99i #Tanmay99i #Video #Mp4  #Encryption #endec #python